Where to Stay in New York: A First Timers Guide (2025)

 Where to eat in Times Square

-As I said above, Times Square isn’t the best option when it comes to food.
-While there are endless choices, the restaurants tend to be American chains such as Olive Garden, the Hard Rock Café and fast-food chains.
+As I said above, Times Square isn’t the best option for food.
+While there are endless choices, the restaurants tend to be American chains such as Olive Garden, the Hard Rock Café, and fast-food chains.

 Having said that, there are still plenty of delicious food options within walking distance of Times Square.
 Here are some of the best places to eat in Times Square:

-• For coffee, Ground Central is a great spot along with Blue Bottle Coffee.
+• For coffee, Ground Central is an excellent spot, along with Blue Bottle Coffee.

 • The Urban Space food hall is a fantastic option for lunch.
 I highly recommend Bao by Kaya.